 The Connexional Office must be advised as soon as there is any suggestion of a possible claim or any action which may lead to a claim.

 Early notification is essential to ensure the policy requirements are met and the claim is approved.
-Please call or email your notification to the General Secretary or the Insurance and Property Manager - 03 366 6049.
+Please call or email your notification to the Insurance and Property Manager 03 366 6049.

 Notifications and Claims Process Summary

 Buildings and Contents